svn2github/rackspace-cloud-files-cdn/trunk/readme.txt

 Allows any media in your WordPress uploads folder to be uploaded to Rackspace's Cloud Files CDN. ** If you are doing an initial upload, backup your uploads directory first, just in case.
 I’ve not had any issues, but wanted to include this disclaimer.

-= Version 0.0.7 =
+= Version 1.0 =

-General changes and bug fixes.
-Added option to keep files locally when synced to CDN.
+Added latest version of php-opencloud (1.9.2).
+Changes to speed up plugin.
+Content Type now reported.

 == Installation ==